-François-Marie Arouet, simply known by his nom de plume Voltaire, was a well-known eighteenth century French Enlightenment writer who became famous for his wit.
-He was also known for criticizing French institutions, religious dogma, and the Catholic Church.
-He was frequently thought of as fascinating and because of this fascination, “a great prince” wrote a satirical description of him in the eighteenth century that was transmitted to a magazine by an “ingenious Correspondent of the Royal Academy of Sciences at Berlin.”
+François-Marie Arouet, simply known by his nom de plume Voltaire, was a well-known eighteenth century French Enlightenment writer who became famous for his wit and perhaps a bit more famous after a 17-year-old Madame Tussaud made her first wax portrait, using him as her subject.
+Voltaire was also known for criticizing French institutions, religious dogma, and the Catholic Church.
+He was frequently thought of as fascinating and therefore “a great prince” wrote a satirical description of him in the eighteenth century that was transmitted to a magazine by an “ingenious Correspondent of the Royal Academy of Sciences at Berlin.”

 Here is that satirical description (almost) verbatim.